misterwell/MMScalableVectorView/README.md

 	2. Implement `originalSize` to return a `CGSize` structure for the native size of the vector graphic.
 3. Use the newly created class as a normal UIView, setting the `contentMode` property as desired before the view is drawn.
 This can be done in Interface Builder or programatically.

+## Demo
+Run `pod install` inside the Demo folder, then load the Demo workspace & run!

 ## Future Improvements

-UIView category with a block-based initializer for one-stop creation of vector-backed UIViews.
+1. UIView category with a block-based initializer for one-step creation of vector-backed UIViews.
-Improving drawing when UIView’s transform property is used (?)
+2. Improving drawing when UIView’s transform property is used (?)
-Unit tests!
+3. Unit tests!